Scissor Lift Safety Rules

 Scissor Lift Safety Tips

-With the goal to prevent scissor lift accidents and reduce the number of injuries and fatalities that occur on worksites across the country, OSHA has created a few categories for using scissor lifts safely and keeping workers away from harm.
-These scissor lift safety categories are Fall Protection, Stabilization, Positioning, Maintaining Scissor Lifts, and Training for Operators.
 Before operating a scissor lift, employers are responsible for assessing the work area to identify any hazards that can cause accidents.
 It is essential to ensure there are no loose, damaged, or faulty parts of the equipment, and that the surrounding environment is free of hazards.
 A quick, five-minute risk assessment at ground level could be all it takes to prevent an injury, or worse.

+Scissor lift safety starts with fall protection.
 Falls are one of the top causes of accidents involving large equipment, and certain aerial lift and scissor lift safety tips need to be considered to prevent workers from falling and getting injured or killed.

 – Scissor lifts must have functioning guardrails to prevent operators from falling out of the platform